Why Your Interfaith Relationship May be Marginalized by Religious Institutions

 As a Jewish-Gentile couple, one or both of you may have experienced moments of feeling unwelcome within the other’s community.
 Maybe it was at a synagogue or mosque, a Bible study, or a community gathering.

 If you’ve found peace with your relationship, why can’t others?
-There may be several reasons to explain (not excuse) these hostile reactions in both Jewish and Gentile religious institutions.
+There may be several reasons to explain—not excuse—these hostile reactions in both Jewish and Gentile religious institutions.

-In Jewish tradition, strict observance is often thought to be integral to the modern Jewish identity.
+In Jewish tradition, strict observance is often thought to be integral to modern Jewish identity.
 Thus, a non-observant Gentile partner may feel like a violation of this core value.
 (Ironically, nearly 70 percent of Jewish people in America identify themselves as secular, having no religious affiliation, yet are still considered Jewish.)

 It is so difficult to feel that you don’t have a faith community to which you can belong.
 Both Jewish and Gentile communities would do well to appreciate the wealth of knowledge about cross-cultural challenges that yours and other interfaith couples could contribute.